OHutchyHutch/CS-Tutor/README.md

 covered in this project are in no means a proper order to learn java development.
 You can expect that it will be within a reasonable order (as I will add more as I learn in later months and years, which will get added to the end of the list).

+## How to Use
+Go to releases on the right side
+Download jar
+Run jar

+Note: Jar is built in Java 14

 ## Update Description:
 - Fix: Often just bug/format fixing.
 Optimizations can be including in here.